Raasu2/invokeai-xpu/README.md

 ### End result
 InvokeAI runs on Intel GPU, images generate successfully, and the UI is accessible from a browser.

+---

 ## Known issues

-- InvokeAI **cannot accurately detect available VRAM** on Intel XPU
+- InvokeAI cannot accurately detect available VRAM on Intel XPU
   (workarounds are applied; generation still works)

-- ~~Generation preview may not update in real time~~
-- ~~UI may require a refresh after generation finishes~~
-- ~~Model downloads may not show progress until refresh~~
+- Patchmatch may fail to compile/load
+  (this is non-fatal and does not affect generation)

-- GPU may stay “awake” after generation unless the service is stopped.
-This keeps fans spinning quite agressively.
-On Proxomox current workaround is to run `intel_gpu_top -l` on **host** after you want the fans to spin down OR constantly while running Invoke.
+- GPU may stay “awake” after generation unless the service is stopped

 ---